raffll/yampt/README.md

 - In "dictionary_new" you should have NOTFOUND and CHANGED dictionaries corressponding to each of files
 - Empty "dictionary_user"

-To "dictionary_user" you can copy translated dictionaries from "dictionary_new" and re-run script
+To "dictionary_user" you can copy translated dictionaries from "dictionary_new" and re-run script.
+This folder will be merged with "NATIVE.dic" in "dictionary_base" for future convertions.

 ## Making base dictionary